OCA/maintainer-quality-tools/README.md

 ----------------------------

 Coveralls provides information on the test coverage of your modules.
-Currently the Coveralls configuration is automatic, so you don’t need to include a `.covaragerc` to the repository.
-Pelase note that if you do, it will be ignored.
+Currently the Coveralls configuration is automatic, so you don’t need to include a `.coveragerc` to the repository.
+Please note that if you do, it will be ignored.